iconix/iconix.github.io/_posts/2018-06-29-energy-and-vae.md

 The seq2seq VAE approach promises more _novel yet topical_ generated text.
 Let's break down each part of the name.

 `seq2seq`: a type of network where both the input and output of the network are variable-length sequences.
 It consists of one RNN that _encodes_ the input sequence, then hands its encoding to another RNN which _decodes_ the encoding into a target sequence.
-- The intermediate "encoding" is known as the `hidden code`, and it represents a compressed representation of what knowledge was needed for the `encoder-decoder` network to translate from input to target.
+- The intermediate "encoding" is known as the `thought vector` (and also the `hidden code`/`representational vector`/`latent vector`), and it represents a compressed representation of what knowledge was needed for the `encoder-decoder` network to translate from input to target.

 `autoencoder`: a technique that uses identical data as both the input and target data for the `encoder-decoder` network.
-The cool thing here is that, in the network's attempt to copy the input to the target, the `hidden code` will become a _latent_ (hidden) representation of the singular data provided (rather than a latent representation of some translation).
+The cool thing here is that, in the network's attempt to copy the input to the target, the `thought vector` will become a _latent_ (hidden) representation of the singular data provided (rather than a latent representation of some translation).

-`variational`: a modification to the `autoencoder` that allows the `hidden code` to represent an entire distribution (rather than a fixed vector).
-This is cool because whenever you need a vector to feed through the `decoder` network, you can simply sample one (usually called `z`) from the `hidden code` distribution (`encoder` not required for generation!).
+`variational`: a modification to the `autoencoder` that allows the `thought vector` to represent an entire distribution (rather than a fixed vector).
+This is cool because whenever you need a vector to feed through the `decoder` network, you can simply sample one (usually called `z`) from the `thought vector` distribution (`encoder` not required for generation!).

 Put this all together and you have a network that can first learn a rich latent representation of your text, and then use that representation to generate new samples!
-This satisfies my _more novelty_ goal because I can randomly sample `z` from the latent space of the `hidden code`.
-This satisfies my _more topical_ goal because this `hidden code` must represent global properties of the text, and so using it to generate text should incorporate more abstract knowledge than the LSTM-LM can while predicting locally, word-by-word.
+This satisfies my _more novelty_ goal because I can randomly sample `z` from the latent space of the `thought vector`.
+This satisfies my _more topical_ goal because this `thought vector` must represent global properties of the text, and so using it to generate text should incorporate more abstract knowledge than the LSTM-LM can while predicting locally, word-by-word.

 ![seq2seq vae language model](/img/posts/seq2seq_vae_text.png)
-_An LSTM-based seq2seq VAE.
+<small>_An LSTM-based seq2seq VAE.
 Image courtesy of Bowman, S. R., Vilnis, L., Vinyals, O., Dai, A.M., Jozefowicz, R., Bengio, S (2016).
-[Generating Sentences from a Continuous Space](https://arxiv.org/abs/1511.06349)._
+[Generating Sentences from a Continuous Space](https://arxiv.org/abs/1511.06349)._</small>

 The autoencoder is such an elegant idea!
+Even neater, the **seq2seq VAE `decoder` network can be thought of as a `z`-conditioned language model, similar to my 'energy'-conditioned language model** from part 1! `z` just has the potential to hold much richer knowledge than my feature-engineered choice of 'energy.'

+### Resources

 I had several really excellent resources to guide my learning this week.

 **seq2seq**:
 1. Sutskever, I., Vinyals, O., and Le, Q. V. (2014). [_Sequence to sequence learning with neural networks_](https://arxiv.org/abs/1409.3215)[^not-a-paper].